Akseluhr/Warehouse-Automation/README.md

 # OOP---Warehouse-automation
 This project was created in collaboration with Vilgot Holdar and Hampus Andersson during my b.sc. studies at Uppsala University.

 In the project we used .json for storage.
 The GUI was created in windows forms.
+Event driven architecture.

 The implementation is based on provided functional and non-functional requirements, as well as a class diagram.